-KW German Shepherd Club worked as a group in preparation for a temperament test held on Nov 13, 2016.
-All dogs who entered the temperament test passed.
-Temperament Test focuses on and measures different aspects of temperament such as stability, shyness, aggressiveness, and friendliness as well as the dog’s instinct for protectiveness towards its handler and/or self-preservation in the face of a threat.
-The test simulates a casual walk through a park or neighborhood where everyday life situations are encountered.
-During this walk, the dog experiences visual, auditory and tactile stimuli.
-Neutral, friendly and threatening situations are encountered, calling into play the dog’s ability to distinguish between non-threatening situations and those calling for watchful and protective reactions.
-The dogs are compared to the breed standard and the types of training are also factors taken into consideration.
+KW German Shepherd Club worked as a group in preparation for a temperament test held on Nov 13, 2016 at London Schutzhund club.
+All dogs from our club who entered the temperament test passed.
+Temperament Test focuses on different aspects of temperament such as stability, shyness, aggressiveness, and friendliness as well as the dog’s instinct for protectiveness towards its handler and/or self-preservation in the face of a threat.
+The dogs are compared to their breed standard and the types of training are also factors taken into consideration.

 Participants include; Zefra, Carly, Madison, Zulu, Cayla and Jaxx